Himansheeeee/Himansheeeee/README.md

 - 👋 Hi, I’m @Himansheeeee
-- 👀 I’m interested in Data Analytics and Business Intelligence/Analytics Related Work/Job
+- 👀 I’m interested in Data Analytics and Business Intelligence/Analytics Related Job Roles
 - 🌱 I have Completed my Executive Post Graduate Diploma in Data Science with Analytics and Business Intelligence as core branch from IIIT- Bangalore in Sep-2024
 - 💞️ I’m looking to collaborate on full time data analyst/business analyst Job /Internship roles
 - 📫 How to reach me :